Content

 According to the researchers, participants who used a dermaroller with minoxidil grew thicker hair and reported higher overall patient satisfaction.
 Eight months after the study, the participants still showed positive results from combining microneedling with conventional therapy.

 If you’re wondering whether microneedling at home might be your solution to hair loss, we have to urge caution.
-It’s unclear whether microneedling alone is very effective.
+No large studies support microneedling monotherapy as effective for androgenetic alopecia.

 There is little research on microneedling as a monotherapy (single treatment) for hair loss since most studies combined it with other therapies like topical minoxidil or platelet-rich plasma (PRP) therapy.